echasnovski/mini.nvim/readmes/mini-surround.md

 ### Fast and feature-rich surround actions

 - Add, delete, replace, find, highlight surrounding (like pair of parenthesis, quotes, etc.).
-- Supports dot-repeat, `v:count`, different search methods, "last"/"next" extended mappings, customization via Lua patterns or functions, and more.
+- Supports dot-repeat for text edits, `v:count`, different search methods, "last"/"next" extended mappings, customization via Lua patterns or functions, and more.
 - Has builtins for brackets, function call, tag, user prompt, and any alphanumeric/punctuation/whitespace character.
 - Has maintained configuration of setup similar to 'tpope/vim-surround'.